ragoragino/reinforcement-learning-sutton/Chapter8/Wall/Readme.md

 Dyna-Q+ algorithm, which is intended to perform well in situations, where the environment might change during the learning process.
-The algorithm keeps track of the time it last visited each state/action pair ($\tau (s, a)$) and adds an additional reward, called the exploration bonus, derived from this time (with parameter $\kappa$) to the basic reward during the planning back-up.
+The algorithm keeps track of the time it last visited each state/action pair ($\tau (s, a)$) and adds an additional reward, called the exploration bonus, derived from this time (with parameter $\kappa$) to the basic reward during the planning backup.
 This tweak should motivate the agent to not only keep exploring, but to keep exploring places in a more systematic fashion, i.e. explore state/action pairs that have not been visited for a long time.